grannycart/by-sound-alone_source/manuscript/4_Chapter.md

 "The depot was full of big men..."

 "You know how that happens?
 Those men go looking for work on submarines thinking it is a good job for a strong fellow.
 But they find out they can not handle the mental strain, and they wash out.
-They end up working the next job out from what the center of what they went looking for: _servicing_ submarines instead of working on them."
+They end up working the next job out from the center of what they went looking for: _servicing_ submarines instead of working on them."

- "Ah..." she said, her eyes widening as large piece of her world that didn't quite make sense before fell into place in her mind.
+ "Ah..." she said, her eyes widening as a large piece of her world that didn't quite make sense before fell into place in her mind.

 "Unlike work on land, there are few regulations or rules controlling our work out here.
 The job has pure evolutionary forces in play.
 The only people doing the work are the ones who _can_.
 Everyone else goes home, back to their Authorities, and policies, and networks of contacts.
 On land you get a job based on what you look like, and who you know.
 Out here, you get a job if you can do the job.
 We do not care who you know, where you came from, or what you look like."